Income and Wealth

 The increasing gaps in

-income gap increase is regularly reported in the U.S. media
+documented.
+The income gap increase is regularly reported in the

-gap are academic studies that are not often reported n the U.S.
+academic studies that are not often reported n the U.S. media.

 Here is a quick review

-headlines and introductory paragraphs from articles that I have
+of headlines and introductory paragraphs from articles that I

 Stanley Meisler

-5%, the Center on Budget and Policy Priorities reported
+Center on Budget and Policy Priorities reported Monday.

 Thursday,